 What is it about?

-Antiestrogen compounds were developed against breast cancer based on the erroneous concept that increased estrogen signaling is a promoter of DNA-damage, genome instability and tumor growth.
+Antiestrogen compounds were developed against breast cancer based on the erroneous concept that increased estrogen signaling is a promoter of DNA-damage and tumor growth.
+However, estrogen signal is the chief regulator of genomic machinery and its blockade is a serious medical mistake.

 Why is it important?